 “Special Conditions” means those conditions, if any, referred to in Schedule 5.

 “Warranty” or “Warranties” means each of the representations and warranties set out in Schedule 3.

-- Except otherwise in accordance with its terms, this Agreement will continue until expiry of the Agreement Period stated on the cover sheet, unless at any time after the Agreement Period either party provides notice to the other of its intent to terminate this Agreement by giving at least 90 days written notice to the other party.
+2. Except otherwise in accordance with its terms, this Agreement will continue after expiry of the Agreement Period stated on the cover sheet, unless at any time after the Agreement Period either party provides notice to the other of its intent to terminate this Agreement by giving at least 90 days written notice to the other party.

 (a) in the case of a supply of any Product, the Warranties set out in Items 1 and 2 of Schedule 3;